carrascomj/carrascomj.github.io/content/article/getting_fired-1.md

 * NEVER_SEE_TOKEN, with value "SEENO EVIL".
 * ECHOED_TOKEN, with value "echoed":

-# Good usage: the command success
+# Good usage: the command succeed
 My very first attempt was running a command using the secret properly.
 Here, it is expected that github will hide the secret variables.